 Professor Tookes’ research lies at the intersection of capital markets and corporate finance.
-Much of her earlier work focuses on understanding the ways in which credit market frictions can impact firms’ financing decisions.
+Much of her work focuses on understanding the ways in which credit market frictions can impact firms’ financing decisions.
 She has a particular interest in credit default swap and convertible bond markets.
-In another line of research, Professor Tookes has linked firms’ competition in product markets to various aspects of corporate finance.
-For example, she has a recent paper that identifies the effects of initial public offerings on rival firms.
-Professor Tookes teaches the Corporate Finance elective in both the full-time MBA and the MBA for Executives programs.
-She has received teaching awards in both of these programs.
+She is also interested in trader borrowing and has linked margin trading to the sharp declines in stock market liquidity that occur during crises.
+In another line of work, Professor Tookes’ research relates competition in product markets to various aspects of corporate finance.
+For example, she has a paper that identifies the effects of initial public offerings on rival firms.